gSchool/ada-developer-skills/05-potpourri/exercism.md

 - Exercism will, by default, configure all programming exercises to download to a default directory on your computer. **Read through the Terminal output to find out where Exercism downloads your exercises.**

 With those notes, get started using Exercism using their [Getting Started Guide](https://exercism.io/getting-started)

+You can install the exercism cli tool using their [homebrew instructions](https://exercism.io/cli-walkthrough)

 - Sign up for the Ruby track
 - Follow their directions for getting started on the "Hello World" problem.
 You can trust and follow their directions for installing their CLI tool and any dependencies